 4) Few things are certain in life – but the whole point of the leasehold reform legislation was to encourage home ownership and to make leasehold extension attractive.
 That’s why the increased value of your property after you extend your lease is almost certain to exceed the actual premium, legal and valuation cost of extending – provided you get proper advice from specialist lease extension surveyor on the right level of premium.

 4) Short lease flats put off potential purchasers.
 They will probably be informed at some stage that they will need to extend the lease – and that’s another cost that they have to bear in mind.
 And that could mean you end up with an offer below market value, sometimes way below market value.

 5.)
 Once your lease term drops under 70 to 75 years, you, or any prospective purchaser, are going to find it increasingly difficult to get a mortgage, or even to remortgage your flat.
 In the last few years, most lenders become increasingly cautious when it comes to granting mortgages on flats with short leases.
 And no mortgage usually means a cash buyer – and a much lower sale price.

-6) lease extension is relatively easy.
+6) lease extension can be relatively easy.
 Unlike enfranchisement, as you will read below, you don’t need the cooperation of any of your fellow leaseholders.
 In short, provided you meet the criteria, you have a legal right to force your freeholder to extend your lease by further 90 years – whether they like it or not.
 This is known as a formal, statutory or section 42 lease extension.
-Although it is also possible to come to an agreement with your freeholder to increase the lease by different length – though unlike the 90 year extension, you have no right to do so.
+Although it is also possible to come to an former or voluntary agreement with your freeholder to increase the lease by different length – though unlike the 90 year extension, you have no right to do so.

 The downside of a lease extension?